 Small plots of vines nestled in sunny combs make up the vineyard.
 They are spread out in a green setting among numerous palm and banana trees, from the terraces of the Château de Pau to the grandiose Pyrenees mountain range.

-To exploit the best terroirs often very steep, it can be planted in terraces that sometimes take the form of an amphitheater.
+In order to exploit the best terroirs, which are often very steep, it can be planted in terraces.
+These sometimes take the form of an amphitheatre.

 The silico-clay soil is rich in rolled pebbles carried by the torrents and Pyrenean glaciers.

 In the south, the subsoil comes from marine sediments deposited before and during the formation of the Pyrenees.

 In the north, the earth’s soils are Jurançon powdery, calcareous pebbles and clay with siliceous gravel.
 Put in place during the formation of the Pyrenees.